 What is GDPR?

-Considered the most important change regarding data privacy in the last two decades, the General Data Protection Regulation (GDPR) is, basically, a regulation enforced by the European Union that gives their citizens greater control over the collection and use of their personal data.
+Considered the most important change regarding data privacy in the last two decades, the General Data Protection Regulation (GDPR) is a regulation enforced by the European Union that gives their citizens greater control over the collection and use of their personal data.

-One of its most important impacts is that it has redefined what accounts as personal data and that sensible information does not belong to business, but to the individuals.
-There is also a focus put on how business take care of such sensible information and the responsibility they have to EU citizens.
+One of its most important impacts is that it has redefined what accounts as personal data and that sensitive information does not belong to a business, but the individuals.
+There is also a focus put on how business takes care of such sensitive information and the responsibility they have to EU citizens.

 The core of GDPR can be summarized on the following key points: